-This means you MUST remain at your baby’s side all thoughout the bath.
+This means you MUST remain at your baby’s side all throughout the bath.

-It’s that intermediate stage where the baby is too big for a newborn bath, but not strong or stable enough to hold themselves on their own like older children can.
+It’s that intermediate stage where the baby is too big for a newborn bath, but not strong or stable enough to hold themselves on their own as older children can.